 - meet new people who also share your colonial American ancestry at the Sons of the Colonial Wars?

 Lineage society membership might be the perfect option.
 Lineage societies seek to honor ancestors from a specific time period, location, or background in two ways.
 First, they require their members to establish a direct link to an approved ancestor.
 For the General Society of Mayflower Descendants, that’s a Mayflower passenger; for the Associated Daughters of Early American Witches, it’s a woman accused of witchcraft before 1699.
 Second, they participate in outreach efforts reflecting the interests of those ancestors.
 The National Society Colonial Dames of America, for example, seeks to preserve the early history of our country.
 For a socially active, historically aware individual, it’s the perfect way to give back while honoring the past.

 Given how busy life can be, completing the application to actually join the lineage society of your choice can feel impossible.
-That’s where Charter Oak Genealogy comes in.
+That’s where the professional genealogists of Charter Oak Genealogy come in.
 Since 2011, proprietor Bryna O’Sullivan has assisted clients in building a lineage society application from start to finish.
 She’ll help you determine what societies you might be eligible for, identify and begin to document the eligible ancestor’s line, help you obtain any needed vital records, compile and complete the application according to the requirements of your chosen society, and follow that application through to membership.
 She makes the process low-stress and easy.
 Who has time to spend months chasing paperwork?

-What does that process look like?
+What does this process look like?